 storm paradise and remind us that, however, far it plunged into the darkness of

-disapparance and and the nightmare of terror, the dreams of the utopians and the
+disapparance and the nightmare of terror, the dreams of the utopians and the

-attempted to recapture the best minds of another generation that prefigured and
+attempted to recapture the best minds of another generation prefiguring and

-towered above others of the twentieth century is testimony to the importance of
+towering above others of the twentieth century, is testimony to the significance of

-Lyubyanka’s and Magadan’s of Stalin’s infernal gambol.
+Lyubyanka’s and Magadan’s of Stalin’s infernal gambit.
 Valenti, himself,

 should be given the final word: